777388/ProCheckTemplate/README.md

 * If its another python program you can write "python3 programname" for programname just make sure its in quotations, and if its not working get your file path right.

 set the char amount to whatever you like bigger than 1, too big causes some issues with matrix size operations if you don't set the list length yourself.
-Each character is handled Anonymously through Lambda
+Each character is handled Anonymously through Lambda with anonymity level variant on amount of chars within each list(matrix)

 Check the saved log after its run to see if any of the times it ran went through any glitches. to set up a character gateway of what shouldn't be used in your programs.